i-ilak/nix-config/README.md

 Currently configured systems are:

 - `macbook`: Personal laptop.
-- `workstation`: Workstation used at my current employer.
+- `mxw-dalco02`: Workstation used at my current employer.
 - `eiger`: Private Intel Nuc.
 Used to host some small services.